-Sara Gougeon writes contemporary folk songs with heart-wrenching lyrics that she gently tucks into sweet, folky melodies.
-Gougeon is a seamstress of words, quilting together songs that you find yourself wrapped up in.
+Sara Gougeon is a contemporary folk artist.
+Gougeon writes heart-wrenching lyrics that she gently tucks into sweet, folky melodies.
+She's a seamstress of words, quilting together songs that you find yourself wrapped up in.
 Using stories and personal experiences, she crafts songs that are honest and relatable.
-Sara is primarily a solo act: a vocalist who accompanies herself on acoustic guitar.

-Sara originates from Sudbury, Ontario, and has moved several times over to pursue music.
-At 14 years old she packed her bags for Northern Michigan, where she spent her high school career studying songwriting at Interlochen Arts Academy.
-Following high school, Sara was accepted to the prestigious Berklee College of Music where she studied songwriting, music business and music production & engineering.
+Gougeon originates from Sudbury, Ontario, and has moved several times over to pursue music.
+At 14 years old, she packed her bags for Northern Michigan, where she spent her high school career studying songwriting at Interlochen Arts Academy.
+Following high school, Gougeon studied at Berklee College of Music.

-Sara's EP “Thank the Pines” will be released on September, 18th, 2020.
-The EP will be a preview to her upcoming album “The Long Road”.
+Her most recent EP, “Thank the Pines,” was released on September, 18th 2020.
+The new EP is a preview to her upcoming album “The Long Road.”